John Fulkerson: College career

 On November 22, 2016, in his first season at Tennessee, Fulkerson recorded 12 points, 10 rebounds and five blocks in a 69–65 overtime loss to 13th-ranked Oregon.
 On December 15 against Lipscomb, he fractured his right wrist and dislocated his right elbow, sidelining him for the remainder of the season.
 Fulkerson underwent surgery for the injury and was granted a medical redshirt.
 Before playing another game, he suffered a torn labrum in his left shoulder that required another surgery.
 In his following season, as a redshirt freshman, Fulkerson averaged 9.3 minutes per game.
 In his sophomore season, he served as Tennessee's primary frontcourt player off the bench.
 On December 29, 2018, Fulkerson scored a season-high 15 points in a 96–53 win over Tennessee Tech.
 As a sophomore, he averaged 3.1 points and 2.6 rebounds per game.

 In his junior season, Fulkerson was placed in a more important role with the departures of Grant Williams and Kyle Alexander.
 On February 15, 2020, Fulkerson posted 25 points in a 63–61 loss to South Carolina.
 On March 3, he scored a career-high 27 points to help unranked Tennessee overcome a 17-point deficit and upset sixth-ranked Kentucky, 81–73.
 Fulkerson finished the season averaging 13.7 points and 5.9 rebounds per game and was named to the Second Team All-Southeastern Conference (SEC) by the league's coaches.
 He led his team in scoring, rebounding and steals, while shooting 61.2 percent from the field, which ranked second in the SEC and fourth in school history.

 Fulkerson suffered a concussion and facial fracture during Tennessee's 78–64 win over Florida in the 2021 SEC Tournament, forcing him to miss the remaining two games of the season.
 As a senior, Fulkerson averaged 9.5 points and 5.5 rebounds per game.
 He decided to return for a sixth season in April, taking advantage of the NCAA's granting of an additional year of eligibility due to the COVID-19 pandemic.
 Fulkerson underwent wrist surgery in June 2021.

+Due to his East Tennessee upbringing, humble personality, the length of his college career, and his style of play, Fulkerson cemented himself as an all-time fan favorite among Volunteer fans.
+During his career, signs reading “The Incredible Fulk” would often be seen from the Tennessee student section.

 Professional career

 On July 29, 2022, he has signed with Leuven Bears of the BNXT League.

+On December 26, 2024, he signed with Dziki Warsaw of the Polish Basketball League (PLK).